NortonLifeLock Inc. (NLOK) is set to bring smile on the investors face as Analysts sets mean Target price of $29.07

 For the readers interested in the stock health of NortonLifeLock Inc. (NLOK).
-It is currently valued at $27.18.
-When the transactions were called off in the previous session, Stock hit the highs of $27.35, after setting-off with the price of $27.29.
-Company’s stock value dipped to $26.89 during the trading on the day.
-When the trading was stopped its value was $27.12.Recently in News on September 7, 2021, Empowering the Digital Future.
-NortonLifeLock releases 2021 Environmental, Social, and Governance Report.
+It is currently valued at $26.18.
+When the transactions were called off in the previous session, Stock hit the highs of $26.68, after setting-off with the price of $26.62.
+Company’s stock value dipped to $26.09 during the trading on the day.
+When the trading was stopped its value was $26.61.Recently in News on September 14, 2021, SHAREHOLDER NOTICE: Brodsky & Smith Announces an Investigation of NortonLifeLock Inc. (NASDAQ:NLOK).
+Law office of Brodsky & Smith announces that it is investigating potential claims against the Board of Directors of NortonLifeLock Inc. (“NortonLifeLock” or the “Company”) (NASDAQ:NLOK) for possible breaches of fiduciary duty and other violations of federal and state law in connection with the agreement to be acquired by Avast Plc (“Avast”).
+Under the terms of the agreement, upon consummation, Avast shareholders will own between approximately 14% and approximately 26% of the combined company on a fully diluted basis.
+The investigation concerns whether the NortonLifeLock Board breached its fiduciary duties to shareholders by failing to conduct a fair process, including the dilution of ownership interest in the combined company.
 You can read further details here

 NortonLifeLock Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $28.92 on 06/10/21, with the lowest value was $19.41 for the same time period, recorded on 02/26/21.